jayfallon/smoelt-backend/README.md

 `mkdir smoelt && cd smoelt`

+#### Clone

 Next, clone the application:

 `git clone https://github.com/jayfallon/smoelt-backend.git`

 The repository is private but I have added you as a collaborator and you have access to the repository.
 If you are unable to clone the repository, please let me know and I will figure out another method to facilitate installation.

+#### Install

 Once the repository has been cloned, you will need to install the Node modules from the root folder of the Backend repository:

 `cd smoelt-backend && npm install`

-This should take no more than a moment and you may get some warnings about packages, but once installed you'll be able to run the server using the following command:
+This should take no more than a moment and you may get some warnings about packages but I've completed a package audit as of 12/29/18 and the server work fine.

+#### Run

+Once installed all of the node modules, you'll be able to run the server in a dev environment using the following command:

 `npm run dev`